 The bus conductor had never gotten down at the bridge before.
 So here he is walking about when the driver stopped the bus for me to see the bridge.

-Stone stairs leading up to the first floor of the house.
-Most of the homes have two floors.
+Stone stairs leading up to the first floor of the Chicham house.
+Most Spitian homes have two floors.

-Villagers going to the Key monastery for celebrating Dalai Lama’s birthday.
-A sick lady told me she can’t see her daughter dance in a celebration in Kaza village for she would have to also stop at the gompa, otherwise, she would be penalized.
+Chicham village, Spiti.
+My host was a bit sick then.
+But she was still trying to entertain me, aka her guest.
+She told me she couldn’t go to her daughter’s dance performance in her school in Kaza for she would have to also stop at the Key gompa on the way.
+Otherwise, she would be penalized.
 She didn’t have the strength to visit both places.

 But here she was the night before helping her neighbor make vegetable momos with pure cow ghee.